Deep Learning Enabled Semantic Communication Systems: System Model and Problem Formulation

-Thus, the lower bound of $I\left( {\bf X;Y} \right)$ can be obtained from \eqref{6} and \eqref{15}.
-In order to find a tight bound on the $I\left( {\bf X;Y} \right)$, an unsupervised method is used to train function $T$.
+Thus, the lower bound of $I\left( {\bf x;y} \right)$ can be obtained from \eqref{6} and \eqref{15}.
+In order to find a tight bound on the $I\left( {\bf x;y} \right)$, an unsupervised method is used to train the network $T$, where $T$ can be approximated by neural network.
 Meanwhile, the expectation in \eqref{15} can be computed by sampling, which converges to the true value as the number of samples increases.
 Then, we can optimize the encoder by maximizing the mutual information defined in \eqref{15} and the related loss function can be given by

 where $f_T$ is composed by a neural network, in which the inputs are samples from $p(x,y)$, $p(x)$, and $p(y)$.
-In our proposed design, $\bf X$ is generated by the function $C_{\bm \alpha}$ and $S_{\bm \beta}$, thus the loss function can be represented by ${\cal L}_{\rm MI}({\bf X,Y};T, {\bm \alpha}, {\bm \beta})$ with
+In our proposed design, $\bf x$ is generated by the function $C_{\bm \alpha}$ and $S_{\bm \beta}$, thus the loss function can be represented by ${\cal L}_{\rm MI}({\bf x,y};T, {\bm \alpha}, {\bm \beta})$ with

-From \eqref{mutual information}, the loss function can be used to train these networks, including ${\bm \alpha}$, ${\bm \beta}$, and $T$.
-For example, the mutual information can be calculated exactly by training $T$ when the encoders $\bf {\bm \alpha}$ and $\bf {\bm \beta}$ are fixed.
+From \eqref{mutual information}, the loss function can be used to train neural networks to get ${\bm \alpha}$, ${\bm \beta}$, and $T$.
+For example, the mutual information can be estimated by training network $T$ when the encoders $\bf {\bm \alpha}$ and $\bf {\bm \beta}$ are fixed.
 Similarly, the encoder can be optimized by training ${\bm \alpha}$ and ${\bm \beta}$ when the mutual information is obtained.